Tarasovk49/2018_lipodisk_md/analysis/README.md

 # Description

-This directory provides analysis scripts of Gromacs trajectories for lipodisks with example outputs.
+This directory provides analysis scripts of Gromacs trajectories of lipodisks with example outputs.

 ### Area per lipid
 ##### Calculation of area per lipid is provided by two different scripts.
 Among the output of those scripts there are CSV files with (time, APL) data.
 [APL_multiple.py](APL_multiple.py) combines those data for set of different maleic acid charge trajectories into a single plot.